salfaris/CS50/README.md

 # CS50

-Problem Sets from the famous CS50x OpenCourseWare.
+My solutions to the problem sets of the famous CS50x OpenCourseWare.

 0. Scratch
 1. C